chavalk/Food-Truck-Finder/README.md

 https://openweathermap.org/api
 This api was used to pull the weather conditions based on the users current location, and makes suggestions on whether the user should stay and dine, or takout.

+FUTURE DEVELOPMENT

+Our plans for future development of this project is to add the ability to give direction to a specific food truck from the application as well as the ability to display that food trucks schedule.

 CONTRIBUTORS

 Caleb Hopkins,